mpanunto/PanunTools/docs/README_UpdateFireEdge.md

 2. Perform edits to the Wildfire Daily Fire Perimeter
 3. Save edits
 4. Run this tool to generate the new Fire Edge features
-6. Delete the old Fire Edge feature(s) from the EventLine feature class
+6. Delete the old Fire Edge feature(s) from the Event_Line feature class
-7. Paste in the new Fire Edge feature(s) to the EventLine feature class
+7. Paste in the new Fire Edge feature(s) to the Event_Line feature class
 8. Save edits

 At this point the incident's "Fire Edge" is now up to date.
 If all edits are complete, I would recommend users proceed by running the [GISS Workflow Assistant tool](/docs/README_GISSWorkflowAssistant.md) prior to syncing.